apache/pekko/CONTRIBUTING.md

 1. Complement any methods with Scala collections with a Java collection version

-1. Use the `akka.japi.Pair` class to return tuples
+1. Use the `org.apache.pekko.japi.Pair` class to return tuples

 1. If the underlying Scala code requires an `ExecutionContext`, make the Java API take an `Executor` and use `ExecutionContext.fromExecutor(executor)` for conversion.